aslavkovska/FINKI-Rate-Professor-Mobile-App/README.md

 Usage
 After starting the application, you can use it on your device or emulator.
 The app should connect to your specified API URL set in the .env file.
 # Starting-Server
-The db.json file has to be started through the terminal, and it has to be written the following commands: npx json-server db.json
+The server has to be started through the terminal, and it has to be written the following commands: it has to be opened two different terminals: cd Rate-Professor-db and than npm start
 Dependencies
 This project uses the following major dependencies: